"Your startup disk is almost full. To make more space available on your startup disk, delete some files."

-In this post, we will cover every question you may have about full startup disk on Mac, including:
+Also, you don’t have to be too worried.
+In this post, we will cover every question you may have about the startup disk almost full problem and provide you with helpful tips to solve the problem.

 What is Startup Disk on Mac?

-Simply put, a startup disk on Mac is a disk with a operating system(such as macOS Mojave) on it.
-Usually there is only one startup disk on a Mac, but it is also possible that you have divided your hard drive into different disks and get multiple startup disks.
+Simply put, a startup disk on Mac is a disk with your operating system(such as macOS Mojave) on it.
+By default, it’s named "Macintosh HD", although you can freely change it.
+Usually, there is only one startup disk on a Mac, but it is also possible that you have divided your hard drive into different disks and get multiple startup disks.

-Just to be sure, make all disks show up on your desktop: click Finder on the Dock, select Preferences and check "Hard disks".
-If there are multiple icons showing up on Mac, it means that you have multiple disks on your Mac.
-However, you only need to clean the startup disk that your Mac is currently running on, which is the one that have been selected on System Preferences > Startup Disk.
+To figure it out on your Mac, you can first make all disks show up on your desktop: click Finder on the Dock, select Preferences, and check "Hard disks".
+If there are multiple icons showing up on your Mac, it means that you have multiple disks on your Mac.
+However, you only need to clean the startup disk that your Mac is currently running on, which is the one that has been selected on System Preferences > Startup Disk.

 What Does It Mean When Your Startup Disk Is Full?

-When you are seeing this "your startup disk is almost full" messages, it means that your MacBook or iMac is running on low space and you should clear your startup disk as soon as possible.
-Or the Mac will be acting weirdly because there is no enough storage space, such as getting intolerably slow, apps crashing unexpectedly.
+When you are seeing this "your startup disk is almost full" message, it means that your MacBook or iMac is running on low space, and you should clear your startup disk as soon as possible.
+Or the Mac will be acting weirdly because there is not enough storage space, such as getting intolerably slow, apps crashing unexpectedly.

 How to See What's Taking up Space on Mac Startup Disk?